What is Website Accessibility?

 Voluntary Product Accessibility Template (VPAT)

-A Voluntary Product Accessibility Template (VPAT) is a document that explains the level of accessibility conformance a specific software product is.
+A Voluntary Product Accessibility Template (VPAT) is a document that explains the level of accessibility conformance of a specific software product.

 New websites and those undergoing redesign are being developed with accessibility in mind.